+Next stop was Brentwood, where I filled up on Proper British Food at a Toby Carvery, before two weeks of foreign muck.
 After that it was an easy ride to Harwich where the ferry would be waiting.
-The boat wasn't due to leave til almost midnight, but loading starts before 10pm to give passengers a chance to drink enough to put them over the dutch drink-drive limit the next morning.
-As I rolled in to the supermarket petrol station next to the dock, Mark and Simon were just filling up, so we parked up, talked excitedly about wolves, bears and landmines, and waited for Steve to appear.
+The boat wasn't due to leave til almost midnight, but loading helpfully starts before 10pm, so everyone has time to get themselves over the dutch drink-drive limit for the next morning.
+As I rolled in to the petrol station next to the dock, Mark and Simon were just filling up, so we parked up, talked excitedly about wolves, bears and landmines, and waited for Steve to appear.
 And waited.
 And waited some more.
-After a while we got bored and headed for the dock, boarded the ferry, strapped the bikes down and aimed for the bar, stopping off at our cabins to dump stuff on the way.
+After a while we got bored and headed for the dock, boarded the ferry, strapped the bikes down and headed for the bar, dumpin stuff in our cabins to dump along the way.
 As we were finishing our first pints in the bar, Steve turned up.
 This was a good sign - if we could all make it to the Essex coast, Asia should be a doddle.

 Our trip happened to start the same weekend as the MotoGP race at Assen.
 This meant there were a fair few bikes on the ferry, more than usual, and I'd been told dutch police would be hanging around the port the next morning with breathalysers.
-Taking the change of time zone into account, we were effectively going to be riding off the boat well before 7am, so we limited our booze intake to two pints, just to be on the safe side.
-And a round of large whiskys, because Steve didn't quite believe me about the cops.
+Taking the change of time zone into account, we were effectively going to be riding off the boat well before 7am, so we limited our drinking to two pints, just to be on the safe side.
+And a round of large whiskys, because Steve didn't quite believe me about the breathalysers.

 The next morning we were up early, but not before most of the caravans and motorhomes around us had already made a move.
 Tents really don't seem that common these days, the trend is very much for mobile homes, to the point that one campsite I looked at in Romania was entirely hard standing, completely unsuited to tents.
 That's not camping.
 That's, well, I don't know what it is but it's not bloody camping.